 Or you can create a microsite – a separate website that

-- Has multiple pages on the navigation bar that your website visitors can click on and find out more about the event without disrupting your original website’s settings and designs
+Has multiple pages on the navigation bar.
+Users can click on and find out more about the event without changing website’s settings and designs

-- Your visitors do not have to click around your main domain or existing site trying to look for more information about this event - there is a whole new website dedicated to it.
+Your visitors do not have to click around your main domain trying to look for more information about this event.
+There is a whole new website you can dedicate to it.